WIZE: History

 The station took the air on November 1, 1940, and was very active in the community.
 Its founder and first owner was The Radio Voice of Springfield Inc.

 In the station's early days, nationally known comedian Jonathan Winters had a program on WIZE.
 However, in the mid-1960s, WIZE adopted a Top 40 format, increasing its popularity and revenue.
-Under the leadership of Station Manager Steve Joos, listenership (and advertising revenues) grew to the point that WIZE was the most profitable station in the Great Trails Broadcasting chain.
-WING in Dayton, WCOL in Columbus and WGTZ, Eaton (formerly WJAI) were also owned by Great Trails.
+Under the leadership of station manager Steve Joos, listenership (and advertising revenues) grew to the point that WIZE was the most profitable station in the Great Trails Broadcasting chain.
+WING in Dayton, WCOL in Columbus and WGTZ in Eaton (formerly WJAI) were also owned by Great Trails.

 The station was moved from its downtown location on West High Street to a location on Miracle Mile.
 In order to comply with zoning regulations, the building had to be set back from the road and had to look like a residence.
 As a result, WIZE's studios had a country setting while remaining in the city.
-Among the list of past employees include Jim Baldridge(later of WHIO-TV), Duke Rollins, Sonny Palmer, Paul Carman, Ron Allen (now with ESPN International), the late John Hall (John Stalder), Johnny Walker (DJ born 1942) (later of WKEF-TV), Lee Brenner (Lee Aufdenkampe), Ric Jonns (formerly of Radio Caroline North), Fred "Buddy" King, John King (F. John Damewood), Geoff Davis, Jerry "T" Tritle, and Pat Barry (who achieved more recognition as a TV weatherman in Cincinnati).
-WIZE was also the home to news and sports director Gerry Allen (Gerry Pavelka) and notable news reporters Karen Anderson and Darryl Bauer (now of WHIO-AM).
-Will Harris also worked with Gerry Allen on high school and Wittenberg sports broadcasts in the 70's.
-He went on to work in Dayton at WHIO, WONE, WCLR (in Piqua) and WPFB FM (then known as the Rebel).
-He is now on the air and is one of the owners of Downtown Dayton Radio (DDR) which is an online radio station (www.downtowndaytonradio.com) dedicated to promoting events in Dayton.
+Among the list of past employees include Jim Baldridge, Duke Rollins, Sonny Palmer, Paul Carman, Ron Allen, the late John Hall, Johnny Walker, Lee Brenner, Ric Jonns, Fred "Buddy" King, John King, Geoff Davis, Jerry "T" Tritle, and Pat Barry.
+WIZE was also the home to news and sports director Gerry Allen and notable news reporters Karen Anderson and Darryl Bauer.
+Will Harris also worked with Gerry Allen on high school and Wittenberg sports broadcasts in the 1970s.

 In 1982, Joos left WIZE to accept a position in Columbus.
-He was replaced as General Manager by Joe Taylor who instituted numerous changes in the station.
-He brought in two new staff members (Sandy Alexander and Dennis Carter) and changed the format to a unique middle-of-the-road type format.
-This was at a time when FM radio was becoming more popular and AM stations were having problems attracting listeners and advertising revenues.
-Taylor thus instituted an all-out sales push, selling commercials for as little as a dollar.
+He was replaced as general manager by Joe Taylor who instituted numerous changes in the station.
+He brought in two new staff members (Sandy Alexander and Dennis Carter) and changed the format to a middle-of-the-road type format.
+Taylor instituted an all-out sales push, selling commercials for as little as a dollar.
 As a result, the station was oversold, often running as much as 40 minutes of commercial material each hour.